Published 21 January 2019

 CODE founder Adam Hyman reports from the red-eye flight on his way across the pond back to London.
 He thinks about what airports could learn from restaurants.

 Settling back into my BA red-eye flight on Friday evening – after a quick connection at JFK back from Mexico – I weighed up that dilemma when flying back from New York.
-Do you just hope to fall asleep as the 747 is taxiing and wake up before landing or stay up to enjoy a glass of something and eat what is meant to resemble dinner before putting on a film?
+Do you just hope to fall asleep as the 747 is taxiing and wake up before landing?
+Or stay up to enjoy a glass of something and eat what is meant to resemble dinner before a film?

-I opted for the latter on this flight as I had to pen my welcome speech to our inaugural 30 Under 30 dinner at Claridge's that was taking place on Sunday.
-For anyone that's experienced Homeland security, especially when flying in and out of New York - it's a stark reminder not only how vile airport travel can be but also a lesson in hospitality.
+I opted for the latter on this flight as I had to pen my welcome speech to our 30 Under 30 dinner at Claridge’s .
+For anyone that’s experienced Homeland security, especially when flying in and out of New York – it’s a stark reminder not only how vile airport travel can be but also a lesson in hospitality.
 Or rather, not hospitality.